 Online materials for self-paced study can also complement a teaching strategy based on flipped education.
 Finally, you may like the idea to create an online course just to address a community of people having an interest in common with you, and share your expertise with them!

-This course will provide you with the necessary capacities to manage your self-paced online course in a Learning Management System such as Moodle, create appealing visual content (presentations and videos), and complement a learning unit with effective online tasks, job-aids, quizzes, and other (self-)assessment tools.
+This course will provide you with the necessary capacities to manage your self-paced online course in a Learning Management System such as Moodle, create appealing visual content (presentations and videos), and complement a learning unit with effective online tasks, job-aids, quizzes, and other assessment and auto-evaluation tools.